WTFAcademy/WTF-Ethers/en/21_VanityAddress/readme.md

   - web
 ---

-# A Minimal Introduction to Ethers: 21.
+# WTF Ethers: 21.
 Vanity Address Generator

-Recently, I have been re-learning `ethers.js` to solidify my understanding of the details and write a "WTF Minimal Introduction to Ethers" for beginners to use.
+Recently, I have been re-learning `ethers.js` to solidify my understanding of the details and write a "WTF Ethers Tutorial" for beginners to use.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)